 Create it more engaging and entertaining to go through.

 It certainly cannot be as exciting as the other form of content that your subscriber might be consuming through the day, such as an Instagram post, video, or reel, but it certainly can be better than just boring.

 Make your emails visually engaging to begin with.
 Use high-quality, optimized images or graphics like GIFs or animations to make it hold attention longer.

 Choose the right design tools to create your emails.
-Make sure to avail effective email templates.
+Make sure to avail of effective email templates.

 One of the great ways is to remember from your own experience what kind of emails stick to you longer or engage you more.

 The idea is to increase the open rates and boost engagement.
-Subject lines are also a crucial part here to make your emails more exciting.
+Subject lines are also a crucial part here of making your emails more exciting.

 Use a Hyper-Personalized And Branded Subject Line